 A: Imperial Household Agency

-Q: If we use “three watermelons in the sun” to visualise a certain matter’s size against the universe’s, what are the melons?
+Q: If we use “three watermelons in the sun” to visualize a certain matter’s size against the universe’s, what are the melons?

 Q: Now, do you know who invented this instrument?

 Q: Which name was most commonly ascribed to shape B?

 Q: Counting both black and white surfaces, how many surfaces are there in total on a soccer ball?

 Q: Didn’t the teacher say that the number of colors used to be different?
 Do you remember?

 Q: Oh yeah, I remember.
 I think she said that unlike now, soccer games were broadcast with…